MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 |![Media button)](media/media-button.png "Media button")|Media|This button shows that there’s a video or image attached to a step.
 The image or video opens automatically when the operator goes to the step.
 If they want to close the image or video, they can select the button.|

 ## Test the flow of your guide
 Once you’re oriented on HoloLens, we recommend that you go through your whole guide to see how it flows.
 As you step through your guide, make note of things you want to change in the PC application.
 For example, you may need to move some steps around, add tasks or steps, or add more supporting assets.
 It’s generally best to make these changes in the PC application before you start placing holograms, tethers, and styles.

-When you’re ready to make the changes in the PC application, **make sure to close the HoloLens app** before re-opening the PC app.
-Don’t keep both applications open at the same.

 ## Place your holograms
 You’ve tested the flow of your guide and you’ve made changes in the PC application.
 Now you’re ready to move to the next stage of the authoring process—you’re ready to place your holograms.